seiferdisast/testForJobFullStack/README.md

 # testForJobFullStack
-Test for full stack job
+Test for full stack job for fruit shop

 ## Initialize DB on Postgres